 The feeder inlet port location for inlet and outlet varies as per the media chosen for jacket piping, In the case of a Liquid medium of jacket pipe for the system feeder port should be located at the lowest point in the jacket for inlet and at the highest point for the outlet.
 This is to ensure that the jacket will fully be filled with media before leaving the system.

-While in case of gaseous media like the steam of jacket pipe, Inlet port of feeder should be at highest point and outlet point at the lowest point for the same reason as of liquid media.
+While in the case of gaseous media like the steam of jacket pipe, the Inlet port of the feeder should be at the highest point and the outlet point at the lowest point for the same reason as liquid media.